 Resources and Recent Publications

-There is fantastic work being done in the area of rural medical education.
-Check out our links below to see new research, and get inspired to learn more about MERLIN.
+There is fantastic work being done in the area of rural medical education!
+Check out the links below to see new research and reports.

 Current Projects in Northern Ontario

 Here at MERLIN we are hard at work on a number of projects about rural medical education, including the following projects:

 - Early rural placements – In this study, our goal is to identify the factors that contribute to a positive early rural placement for learners and preceptors (leads Drs.
 Erin Cameron, Frances Kilbertus, Brian Ross)

 - Rural pedagogy study – The goal of this study is to determine the learning processes and outcomes that support students in preparing for a rural career (leads Drs.
 Brenton Button, Mirella Stroink, Hoi Cheu, Erin Cameron)